Skip to content

 • The VSpacer Vuetify component pushes the extra space on the left side of the component.

 • The VSwitch component toggles between two different states.
-In this case, we will update a Vuetify variable $vuetify.theme.dark.
+In this case, we will update the state variable theme which will be used as a parameter for the layout.
 The hide_details and dense attribute creates a smaller, tighter switch.

 • The VBtn component is a button.
 We decorate the button with a VIcon component where the argument is a String identifying the Material Design Icons instead of text in this case.
 The VBtn icon attribute provides proper sizing and padding for the icon.
 Finally, the click attribute tells the application what method to call when the button is pressed.